Tesla Model X Insurance Rates

 Rates are averaged for all Tesla Model X models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance requires having a decent driving record, having a good credit history, paying for small claims out-of-pocket, and qualifying for all possible discounts.
-Make time to compare rates at every policy renewal by getting rate quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from insurance agencies where you live.
+Getting lower rates on car insurance requires being a good driver, having a good credit history, not filing small claims, and deciding if full coverage is necessary.
+Invest time comparing rates every other policy renewal by getting quotes from direct insurance companies like Progressive and GEICO, and also from local exclusive and independent agents.

-- Increasing comprehensive and collision deductibles can save around $775 each year
+- Increasing physical damage deductibles can save around $775 each year

 Rate Tables and Charts